j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

 # How to programmatically pause and resume a Flink statement
 Hello everyone!
 In this blog post, I will show you how to programmatically pause and resume a CCAF (Confluent Cloud for Apache Flink) statement using the [Flink RESTful API](https://docs.confluent.io/cloud/current/flink/operate-and-deploy/flink-rest-api.html).
 But first, let me back up a bit and explain why I needed to do this.
 Perhaps you will find it useful too.

-## Background
+## The Background
 I was working on a customer and internal company projects that required me to pause and resume a Flink statement.
 Both projects shared a similar requirement: to pause the Flink statement when the input topic(s) had no new records for an extended period (say 30 minutes) and to resume the statement when new records arrived.
 This approach would help reduce costs when continuously running Flink statements sit idle.
 Before tackling this problem, I needed to understand how to programmatically pause and resume a Flink statement.
 So, I started looking into the [Flink RESTful API](https://docs.confluent.io/cloud/current/flink/operate-and-deploy/flink-rest-api.html) and found it relatively easy, with a gotcha or two.
 As I implement the initial solution to pause and resume a Flink statement, I will explain the gotchas.

-> **Note:** I also plan to use this "pause and resume" functionality to conduct bulk updates to a Flink statements: compute pool, and security principal.
+> **Note:** I also plan to use this "pause and resume" functionality to conduct bulk updates to Flink statements: compute pool, and security principal.

 ## The Implementation
-For some of you may be familiar with my [`cc-clients-python_lib` library](https://github.com/j3-signalroom/cc-clients-python_lib), which is a collection of Pythons functions that I use to interact with Confluent Cloud using their [RESTful APIs](https://docs.confluent.io/cloud/current/api.html).
-So, I started the building of the `stop-statement` method in the `FlinkClient()` class in [`flink_client.py` module](https://github.com/j3-signalroom/cc-clients-python_lib/blob/main/src/cc_clients_python_lib/flink_client.py).
-My first through was to submit a PATCH with a payload that would update some stop flag, and I would be done.
-So, this is with I found in the document as of this writing:
+For some of you, you are familiar with my [`cc-clients-python_lib` library](https://github.com/j3-signalroom/cc-clients-python_lib), a collection of Python functions I use to interact with Confluent Cloud using their [RESTful APIs](https://docs.confluent.io/cloud/current/api.html).
+I began building the `stop-statement` method in the `FlinkClient()` class in the [`flink_client.py` module](https://github.com/j3-signalroom/cc-clients-python_lib/blob/main/src/cc_clients_python_lib/flink_client.py).
+My first thought was to submit a PATCH with a payload that would update some stop flag, and I would be done.
+So, this is what I found in the document as of this writing:

 ![flink-restful-api-patch-statement](images/flink-restful-api-patch-statement.png)

 The link to the page is [here](https://docs.confluent.io/cloud/current/api.html#tag/Statements-(sqlv1)/operation/updateSqlv1Statement).

-Alrighty then, I though I was almost done.
+Alrighty then, I thought I was almost done.
 I took the sample `curl` below, adjusted it to my needs, and ran it:

 ```bash
 curl --request PATCH \